StegVerse-Labs/continuity-vault-kit/WELCOME.md

 KnowledgeVault is not meant to last forever.

-It exists so that **future systems can understand the past well enough to replace it**.
+It exists so future systems can understand the past well enough to replace it.

 If a better way emerges, you should be able to move on without losing yourself.